terrywbrady/UsingAppScript/PITCHME.md

 ### How can Google App Script be Used?
 - Accessible as a standalone Google Script project on Google Drive
-- Embedded in a Google Document, a Google Sheet, a Google Form, or a Google Site
+- Embedded in a Google Document
+  - Google Document, a Google Sheet, a Google Form, or a Google Site
 - Packaged for the Chrome Store as an Add-On

 #VSLIDE